Posted: Jun 16, 2026

 RFP Summary

 The RFP is posted on the Energize CT website under RFPs at https://www.energizect.com/connecticut-energy-efficiency-board/rfps.
 Bidders are required to send their bid proposals to [email protected] with the subject line “EEB Contractor Ombudsperson RFP 2026.”
-Bids are due by May 7, 2026.
+Bids on the re-issued RFP are due by August 7, 2026.

 Background